rajeshgaur/React-Redux-Flask-Starter-Kit/README.md

 npm install -g webpack; npm install
 ```

 Then in two separate tabs run `python app.py` and `webpack --watch`.
-Make edits to `js/Hello.js` and `app.py` to edit the frontend and backend, respectively.

 These steps are explained in more detail below.